Micrified/rclcpp/README.md

 **Note**: PPE needs to be run on a system with at least *two* cores.
 This is because the executor scheduling thread is too busy to allow executable entities to run between blocking periods.

+**Note**: PPE **doesn't work** for services, or other waitable types besides timers and subscriptions.
+This may be remedied in the future.

 ### Testing System Configuration

  * **OS**: Ubuntu 18.04.5 LTS